USDA Organic Seal Tips for Retailers

 The processing rule applies to both multi-ingredients and single ingredients.
 If you squeeze juice with organic, but exempt oranges, you can't sell that juice as organic.

-If the product is made with at least 70-95% organic ingredients you can note on the packaging that the product is "made with (specified organic ingredients)," but no more than three ingredients can be listed.
-For example, if your bakery bakes cinnamon rolls you could say on the packaging, "Made with organic flour, eggs and milk."
+If the product is made with at least 70% to 95% organic ingredients you can note on the packaging that the product is "made with (specified organic ingredients)," but no more than three ingredients can be listed.
+For example, if your bakery bakes cinnamon rolls you could say on the packaging, "Made with organic flour, eggs, and milk."